zuri-training/Team-109-__-Excel_comp/README.md

 CompareX is a system under development to serve the following functionalities

-- convert CSV file to xlsx and vice versa
+- convert CSV file to Xlsx and vice versa
 - Highlight duplicates in a single file
 - remove duplicates and return return a single file
 - remove duplicates and return 2 files